ethanlabs101/lua-toolkit/mds/lua-file-integrity.md

 gg.getFile():match('[^/]+$')
 ```

-This means `gg.getFile()` reads the full path of the currently executing script.
+The Game Guardian API function `gg.getFile()` returns the full path of the currently executing script.

 For example: